noaione/yuusha-shoukan-ln/sources/v05/chapter1.md

 He spoke?!
 Ah, no, Magnawell-san had just talked too, so I guess High-ranking Dragons can talk.

-“Umu, I can see why the others like this guy....
+“Umu, I can see why the others like this guy...
 It looks like you don’t understand huh.
 Good, Miyama Kaito, I’m going to ask you a question.”

 [Eh?
 Ah, yes!]